Theoretical Foundations of Deep Selective State-Space Models: SSMs as Linear CDEs

 \section{SSMs as Linear CDEs}

-As shown by~\citet{gu2023mamba}, the crucial component that unlocks in-context learning and selectivity in modern SSMs is {the input-dependent state-to-state transition matrix $A$, gating the hidden state} and thus allowing the system to filter out irrelevant information and remember relevant information indefinitely.
-As we will shortly see, one can study the structure and features of such systems within a unified convenient continuous-time framework~(Linear Controlled Differential equations).
-We define such framework~(Def.~\ref{eqn: Linear_CDE}) in full generality, and draw the connection to S4 and Mamba.
+The crucial component that unlocks in-context learning and selectivity in modern SSMs is \emph{the input-dependent state-to-state transition matrix~\citep{gu2023mamba}, gating the hidden state} and thus allowing the system to filter out unnecessary context and remember relevant information indefinitely.

+At the core of most modern SSMs is a a recurrence which is \textit{linear in the hidden state, but potentially non-linear in the input}.
+This class includes many recent SSM-based or inspired models.
+Crucially, it does not contain classical RNNs, LSTMs, and GRUs -- for which results are known and rely on the non-linear dependence of the hidden state in the update rule~(Sec.~\ref{eq:related_theory_works}).
+As we will shortly see, structure and features of (selective) SSMs can be studied within a unified, convenient, continuous-time framework~(Linear Controlled Differential Equations).
+This allows to answer the following question: